SWC-OSG-Workshop/general/README.md

 *   `helper` is a comma-separated list of helper names.
     This must be enclosed in square brackets, as in `["John von Neumann"]`
-*   `contact` is the contact email address to use for your bootcamp.
+*   `contact` is the contact email address to use for your workshop.

 Website Content
 ---------------

-The body of `index.html` contains an explanation of what a bootcamp is and how it runs, followed by setup instructions for our standard software.
+The body of `index.html` contains an explanation of what a workshop is and how it runs, followed by setup instructions for our standard software.
 There is an explanatory comment for each section of this page;
 reorganize, rewrite, or delete the material as you think best.